didumfernando/persecoding/README.md

 # persecoding
-Coding Tasks for Competition (Practice)
+A collection of Coding Tasks for basic programming when bored / require a refresher.